-If you are under age 65, and are eligible, you may be able to make non-concessional contributions three times the annual non-concessional contributions cap in a single year in any one three-year period.
-That is, you can contribute up to \$300,000 in any one three-year period, depending on your total superannuation balance.
+In the 2020-2021 financial year, it is proposed to extend the non-concessional contributions cap bring-forward rule to people up to the age 67.
+Currently, if you are under age 65, and are eligible, you may be able to make non-concessional contributions three times the annual non-concessional contributions cap in a single year in any one three-year period.
+That is, you can contribute up to \$300,000 in any one three-year period.
 This means that when you make contributions greater than the annual cap, you automatically gain access to future year caps.
-You can then make further non-concessional contributions after the end of that three-year period, up to your non-concessional contribution cap, provided your total superannuation balance is still less than \$1.6 million.
+You can then make further non-concessional contributions after the end of that three-year period, up to your non-concessional contribution cap.
+This is subject to your total superannuation balance as at the 30 June in the previous financial year and reduces when your total superannuation balance is equal to \$1.4 million and more, and is nil when it reaches \$1.6 million.